 These areas may not interest you, but for those who aren’t fully ready to leave the law they may provide a lateral move that keeps you excited to learn each day.
 If that’s the case, perhaps it’s worth exploring first.

-3. What is your worst case scenario after you quit your job as a lawyer?
+4. What is your personal worst case scenario after you quit your job as a lawyer?

 As yourself:

-Prior to leaving the law in 2008, though, I did some risk assessment first.
-This is what I’m advocating here.
+Despite what my career change may look like, I didn’t just leap to ‘follow my passion’ and turn my back on the legal progression.
+I made lists like these, of what could go wrong and how I could fix it, and what I could do if things fizzled out.
 While I never expected a new career, I wanted to make sure I knew what my ‘plan B’ would be if at the end of my sabbatical I was unsure of what to do next.
-It’s this kind of thinking that I am advocating for here.
-It gifted me the mental space and freedom to make decisions about next steps from a place of calm analysis and not unprepared panic.
+So this risk assessment that I did pre-departure didn’t even factor in a new career in writing and ecommerce.
+It wasn’t within the realm of my possibilities at the time.
+Instead, I set out what skills I had and how I could be hired to utilize them.
+Doing so gifted me the mental space and freedom to make decisions about next steps from a place of calm analysis and not unprepared panic.

 In an April 2021 piece called, Dream Jobs Are a Myth, and More Wisdom From ‘An Ordinary Age’, Rainsford Stauffer writes about the pressure to find one’s purpose.
 The piece is in Teen Vogue, so it’s geared at a younger audience, but this paragraph stood out: